awsdocs/aws-glue-developer-guide/doc_source/console-classifiers.md

 ```

 **Row tag**
-For XML classifiers, this is the name of the XML tag name that defines a table row in the XML document\.
+For XML classifiers, this is the name of the XML tag that defines a table row in the XML document\.
 Type the name without angle brackets `< >`\.
 The name must comply with XML rules for a tag\.

+**JSON path**
+For JSON classifiers, this is the JSON path to the object, array, or value that defines a row of the table being created\.
+Type the name in either dot or bracket JSON syntax using AWS Glue supported operators\.
+For more information, see the list of operators in [Writing JSON Custom Classifiers](custom-classifier.md#custom-classifier-json)

 For more information, see [Writing Custom Classifiers](custom-classifier.md)